ZohairKanani/AI_Projects_in_Python/README.md

 - **Deep Learning Implementation:**
   Constructs and trains CNN models to process images and control steering, simulating the decision-making process of an autonomous vehicle.

-### How to Run
-1. Navigate to the self-driving car project directory:
-    ```bash
-    cd self-driving-car
-    ```
-2. Open the Jupyter Notebook provided in the directory (e.g., `self_driving_car.ipynb`) using Jupyter:
-    ```bash
-    jupyter notebook self_driving_car.ipynb
-    ```
-3. Follow the instructions within the notebook to run simulations and explore the underlying CNN models.

----

-## Contributing
-Contributions to either project are welcome.
-Please fork this repository and submit pull requests with your enhancements or bug fixes.

-## License
-[Specify your license information here, e.g., MIT License]